imthenachoman/ExquisiteW/README.md

 ## Requirements

-- Windows 10 (I only have Windows 10 to test on)
+- Windows 10 *
 - [AutoHotKey 2.0](https://www.autohotkey.com/)

+\* I only have Windows 10 machines.
+I do not have access to Windows 11 ([nor do I really want it](https://answers.microsoft.com/en-us/windows/forum/all/cant-un-combine-taskbar-items-in-windows-11-after/06f4aa5d-2a0a-4276-b2e1-a5680e8acd37)).
+If you have Windows 11 and are willing to help me test ExquisiteW, please [contact me](#support--help).

 ## Installation